suvanl/delet3/README.md

 🌳 **Branches**

-- Currently, the main development branch is [localisation](https://github.com/suvanl/delet3/tree/localisation)
+- Currently, the main development branch is [dev](https://github.com/suvanl/delet3/tree/dev)

-- The [l10n_localisation2](https://github.com/suvanl/delet3/tree/l10n_localisation2) branch should not be directly worked on - it is reserved for changes made by the Crowdin integration when new translations are added.
-Pull requests will automatically be created by the integration to merge these changes into the **localisation** branch
+- The [l10n_dev](https://github.com/suvanl/delet3/tree/l10n_dev) branch used by the Crowdin integration to commit changes when translations are updated.
+Pull requests will automatically be created by the integration to merge these changes into the dev branch

-- Changes from the **l10n_localisation2** branch are never directly merged into the [master](https://github.com/suvanl/delet3/tree/master) branch

-- The **master** branch is the most stable, whereas the **localisation** branch will have the latest features.
+- The master branch is the most stable, whereas the dev branch will have the latest features.

 💬 **Message Strings**
-- As delet<sup>3</sup> has been set up to be localised, message strings won't directly be visible in code
+- As delet<sup>3</sup> supports localisation, message strings won't directly be visible in code

 - In some cases, comments will show what a localised string says in English